 - Development of curricular materials on education for social justice and promotion of innovation actions on formal and non-formal settings.

-- the training of teachers and specialists in Education for Social Justice; and
+- Training of teachers and specialists and educators in non-formal contexts.

 - Dissemination of research and resources on Education for Social Justice.